Aber-58/Aber-58/README.md

 - 🎓 Currently pursuing my **M.Sc. in Computer Science** at **KIT**
 - 💡 Interested in **machine learning**, **AI systems**, and **efficient model design**
 - 🏃 In my free time, I’m a **triathlete** who enjoys training and exploring how data and performance connect
-- 🎯 My goal is to contribute to **reliable, understandable, and efficient AI systems**
+-
 ---

 ## 🚀 Current Projects